victorvmc/victorvmc/README.md

 - 👋 Hi, I’m @victorvmc
 - 👀 I’m interested in programming...
-- 🌱 I’m currently learning development android
+- 🌱 I’m currently learning development mobile

 <!---
 victorvmc/victorvmc is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.